How will my Cytokine Release Assay be performed?

 With our group of expert immunologists, we at iQ Biosciences are well-suited to perform cytokine release assays with your molecule to help predict potential cytokine storms in first in-human infusion trials.
 This page will help you understand iQ’s Cytokine Release Assay workflow.

-We will then stimulate the cells with your molecule at multiple concentrations, as well as with control compounds to ensure the assay is working properly and as a source of comparison.
+We will then stimulate the cells with your molecule at multiple concentrations, as well as with control compounds to ensure the assay is working properly.
 More importantly, we will work with you and your research team to determine the best method to present your test molecule.
 This is relevant because the method by which the test molecule is presented has been determined to be a reason for the failure of pre-clinical studies to predict cytokine storms1,2.
 In addition, recent studies suggest other forms of presentation can be used to assist in prediction of infusion side effects3.
 Thus, we will consult with you to determine the best course of presentation for your molecule(s)/biologic(s).

-Once the presentation of the test molecule is settled, and the PBMCs are stimulated under those conditions, we will harvest the serum to determine the levels of multiple cytokines using cytokine bead arrays.
-In accordance with FDA and EMA recommendations, we generally recommend measuring IL-2, IL-4, IL-6, IL-10, TNF-α, and IFN-γ1,4.
-However, we can measure other cytokines, such as IL-17A, that you may be interested in.
-In most cases, we can accommodate the measurement of any other cytokine(s) of interest.
+Once the presentation of the test molecule is settled, and the PBMCs and/or whole blood samples are stimulated under those conditions, we will harvest the cell culture or plasma supernatant to determine the levels of multiple cytokines using cytokine bead arrays and a high-throughput flow cytometer or using Meso Scale Discovery (MSD) technology.
+In accordance with FDA and EMA recommendations, we generally recommend measuring IL-2, IL-6, TNF-α, and IFN-γ1,4.
+However, we can measure other cytokines, such as IL-4 and IL-10, that you may be interested in.
+In most cases, we can accommodate the measurement of any other cytokine(s) of interest using either a cytometric bead array or MSD technology for cytokine quantitation.

 Finally, our research team will put together a report of the findings based on your needs.
 Together, we will work with you at every step of the process to ensure you are comfortable and involved.
 With this open communication policy, you can feel confident that your molecule is being tested properly and the results are reliable.